Mac Moore/Lawrence Sports

 Rosa, one of the top long-range shooters in the state, entered the night averaging five 3-point makes per game, on a staggering 59.7% shooting clip.

 With under a minute remaining and the game tied at 58, Carr drove the lane and kicked from left to right, finding a wide-open Wadel.
-In what could arguably go down as the biggest shot in school history, the southpaw Wadel cashed the three for a 61-58 lead with 39 seconds remaining.
+In what could arguably go down as the biggest shot in school history, the southpaw Wadel cashed in the 3 for a 61-58 lead with 39 seconds remaining.

-On the other end, Rosa deferred to Logan Klingenberg for a game-tying 3-point attempt that was well off-target.
+On the other end, Rosa deferred to Klingenberg for a game-tying 3-point attempt that was well off-target.
 The Bulldogs corralled the rebound and proceeded to salt the game away from the charity stripe.

-Baldwin (22-6) got off to a sluggish start offensively as Rock Creek built an early advantage.
+Baldwin (22-6) also got off to a sluggish start offensively as Rock Creek built an early advantage.
 Rosa’s buzzer-beating 3-ball capped an 8-0 run as the Mustangs ran out to a 15-6 lead through one quarter of play.

 Rosa’s sharpshooting capabilities weren’t Baldwin’s only pressing concern over the first 16 minutes of play, as the Bulldogs struggled to contain forward Ethan Tonsor down low.
 Tonsor’s low-post offense helped Rock Creek stretch its advantage to 18-8 early in the second quarter.